 Dr. Slaughter holds a BS in Computer Science from the Massachusetts Institute of Technology, an MA in Learning, Design and Technology from Stanford University, and a PhD in Computer Science and Engineering from the University of Washington.
 Previous to Northeastern, Dr. Slaughter worked at multiple startups and spent many years at Pacific Northwest National Laboratory.
 She has also spent time at MSR, Intel Research Seattle, and Mitsubishi Electric Research Laboratory (MERL).
 Her work has straddled the areas of human-computer interaction, ubiquitous computing and mobile devices, user research, and data science.

-Studying in Seattle
+Study in Seattle

 Northeastern’s leadership in experiential learning—the integration of classroom study with professional experience—provides a strong foundation for the university’s expansion to new regions, including Silicon Valley.
 Northeastern is making the virtual classroom more dynamic, connected, and real by integrating the professional workplace into its online and hybrid degree programs.